 Thanks to the voters of OVSD and the passage of Measure R in 2016, the plans for modernization, repairs, and upgrades to school facilities are making OVSD the premiere school district in Southern California, providing state of the art facilities along with first class learning opportunities for 21st Century learners.
 Huntington Beach schools that have been modernized are College View, Hope View, Lake View, Marine View, Oak View, and Westmont.
 Currently Vista View in Fountain Valley is under construction for 2021-2022, and Star View in Midway City will be worked on in 2022-2023.

-She has served as board president for the years 2015, 2016, 2017, and 2020, and served as vice-president for the year 2019, served as clerk in 2018 and 2021.
+Since originally being elected in 2012, she has served as board president in the years 2015, 2016, 2017, 2020, and will again in 2022.
+She has served as vice-president in the year 2019, and as clerk in 2018 and 2021.
 During her time on the board of trustees, she has worked diligently to build a team that made partnerships, not politics, a priority.
 School improvement in the Ocean View School District is an ongoing process.
 Parents and teachers now have a seat at the table where quality education decisions are made.
 Measurable results include: improving student achievement, providing challenging academics, decreasing class sizes, and increasing the number of art, music, and after-school programs.
 We have improved technology and are dedicated to providing state of the art learning environments for all students.

 During her twenty-five year career as a classroom teacher, union leader, and elected school board trustee, she has learned the importance of actively listening to and collaborating with parents, teachers, and staff to increase efficiency, resolve issues, and empower the people who work with our students everyday.
 Students and families in the HB and the rest of the Ocean View School District are her top priority.
 She is proud to have been endorsed by hundreds of teachers, first responders, doctors, nurses, youth sports leaders, parents, and other community members.
 Clayton-Tarvin is now in her 3rd term on the Board of Trustees ending in 2024.
 She is a current candidate for the Huntington Beach City Council in 2022.